-Vague shoulder pain in dominant limb [usually] is most common presentation.
+Vague shoulder pain in the dominant limb [usually] is the most common presentation.
 The pain is described as a deep and dull ache.

 Some may present with supraspinatus and/or infraspinatus weakness [weakness of abduction and external rotation of shoulder].
 The level of compression determines whether both the muscles are involved or single.

-Lesion that affect both the supraspinatus and infraspinatus muscles are more likely to have pain that affect only the infraspinatus.
+The lesion that affects both the supraspinatus and infraspinatus muscles are more likely to have pain that affects only the infraspinatus.

 On examination, atrophy of the supraspinatus and/or infraspinatus muscles may be present on the physical examination, depending on the site of the nerve entrapment.
 Supraspinatus involvement may be frequently overlooked because of the bulk of the overlying trapezius.

 Overhead motions include weakness and compromised endurance in performing overhead and muscle testing may reveal relative weakness.
 Cross-body adduction or internal rotation of the ipsilateral upper limb may result in pain.

 Pressure applied over the suprascapular or spinoglenoid notches may cause tenderness.

 Routine radiographs are often normal.
 Cervical spine x-rays are required to rule possible radicular cause.